News

 Level 1 Home Care Package

 Naturally, we have to start with Level 1.
-A Level 1 Home Care Package is intended to provide support for basic care needs.
-An older Australian who can take care of most of their everyday tasks, but needs a little bit of support, can benefit from a Level 1 package.
+A Level 1 Home Care Package is intended to provide support for basic care needs. this would suit an older person who is very independent and can take care of most of their everyday tasks, but needs a little bit of support with some tasks.

-For instance, services at this level usually include shopping assistance, transportation and meal preparation.
+Home care services at package level 1 usually include shopping assistance, transportation and meal preparation.

-The level of government funding at this level is around $9,026 per year, according to My Aged Care.
-You may receive around 2 hours of home care assistance per week, depending on what your care plan calls for.
+The level of government funding at this level is around $10,588.65 per year, according to My Aged Care.
+You may receive around 2 hours of home care assistance per week, depending on what is set out in your care plan.

 With all of the Home Care Package levels, keep in mind that the government does not specifically define “basic care” or any of the other care descriptors.
 Rather, the determination of how much care you need will be established during an evaluation.
 We’ll get into the details a bit later on.